CodeCarrots/snakes/README.md

  '....#H...']
 ```

-Each character in the board representation describes a sigle board field:
+Each character in the board representation describes a single board field:

 - `.`: empty field - safe to move there;